nwisbeta/github.io/pages/app_design/menus.md

 On a page which is not a direct menu item, selecting the menu item must return the user to the direct menu item.
 For example, on the 'connect' section but viewing patient details (not a direct menu item), selecting the connect menu item returns the user back to the connect page.

 If there is no current direct menu location, a back button must enable navigation back to a menu location.
-The Back button must appear in the top left corner of the app, temporarily replacing profile/menu item icon.
+The Back button must appear in the top left corner of the app, temporarily the replacing profile/menu item icon.

 If the design includes a back button, it must also enable swipe navigation to return to the previous page, as an alternative.
 See [Touch Gesture Control](/touch-gesture-control.html).